pveentjer/Rust-based-ARM-emulator/Readme.md

 # Rust based ARM CPU emulator

 ## About The Project
-The primary aim of this project is to provide a possible implementation of modern processors in software (Rust) for the ARM instruction set.
+The primary aim of this project is to implement modern processors in software using Rust for the ARM instruction set.

-The goal of the project is to provide some insights in how modern processors potentially could work.
+The goal is to offer insights into how modern processors might work.

-The goal of the project is not to provide a super fast implementation; for that code generation using binary translation would be orders of magnitude faster.
+This project does not aim to provide a super fast implementation; for that, code generation using binary translation would be significantly faster.

 ## Warning